JensvandeWiel/laravel-starter-kit/README.md

 - **Just Better Laravel Defaults**: Thanks to **[Essentials](https://github.com/nunomaduro/essentials)** / strict models, auto eager loading, immutable dates, and more...
 - **Type-Safe Frontend Integration**: Automatic generation of TypeScript types from PHP models using laravel-data for seamless backend-frontend communication
 - **Strict Typescript Inertia + React frontend**: A fully typed Inertia + React frontend setup with Vite, ESLint, Prettier, and TailwindCSS
+- **Nix flake + Direnv**: Reproducible development environments with Nix and Direnv
+- **Dockerized with Laravel Sail**: Easy setup and deployment with Docker and Laravel Sail

 This isn't just another Laravel boilerplate—it's a statement that PHP applications can and should be built with the same rigor as strongly-typed languages like Rust or TypeScript.